 \subsection{Natural Language Inference}

 Natural Language Inference (NLI) is a NLP task where the goal is to evaluate if a sentence called hypothesis can be inferred given a sentence called premise~\cite{maccartney2009natural}.
-In other terms, given two sentences $a$ and $b$, in a NLI task we can infer if there is \textit{entailment} between them, which means that $b$ based on $a$, if there is a \textit{neutral} relation, where $b$ could be true based on $a$ or if the relation is a \textit{contraction}, meaning that $b$ is not true based on $a$~\cite{gururangan2018annotation}.
-In the three cases, the pair of sentences could involve high similarity, but detecting an entailment relation involves deeper language understanding models.
+In other terms, given two sentences $a$ and $b$, is possible to infer if there is \textit{entailment} between them, which means that $b$ is based on $a$, if there is a \textit{neutral} relation, where $b$ could be true based on $a$ or if the relation is a \textit{contraction}, meaning that $b$ is not true based on $a$~\cite{gururangan2018annotation}.
+In the three cases, the pair of sentences could involve high similarity, but detecting an entailment relation goes a step further, involving deeper natural language understanding models.

-There different datasets which have been designed to train and evaluate NLP models for NLI, however, they are also typically used to train general-purpose Transformers given the importance of this task in Natural Language Understanding.
+There are different datasets which have been designed to train and evaluate NLP models for NLI, however, they are also typically used to train general-purpose Transformers given the importance of this task in Natural Language Understanding.
 The Stanford Natural Language Inference (SNLI) corpus~\cite{bowman2015large} is a corpus with 570,000 pairs of sentences labelled with contradiction neutral or entailment by 5 human annotators.
 Multi-Genre Natural Language Inference (MultiNLI)~\cite{williams-etal-2018-broad} to overcome several limitations of the SNLI dataset, where all sentences are extracted from image captions.
 MultiNLI is presented as a more complex corpus with a more varied language.
 Cross-lingual Natural Language Inference corpus (XNLI)~\cite{conneau2018xnli} was built to serve as a cross-lingual corpus including sentence pairs from 15 different languages.
-Recurring neural networks have proved to be able to achieve high performance in this domain, as it is the case Long short-term memory networks (LSTMs)~\cite{chen2017enhanced,conneau2017supervised}.
+Recurring neural networks have proved to be able to achieve high performance in this domain, as it is the case of Long short-term memory networks (LSTMs)~\cite{chen2017enhanced,conneau2017supervised}.
 A number of Transformer-based approaches have also been proposed, allowing to compare inter-lingual sentences~\cite{huertas2021sml}.

 NLI plays a very important role in automated fact-checking.
 Given a collection of false claims, the verification of a new information piece can be modelled as a NLI task where our goal is to detect entailment with one of the false claims collected.
 Similarly, given a collection of true facts, we can model as a NLI task the process of determining if a new fact is true based on the existing facts in that collection.